Sujan-Sawant/README.md/README.md

 Satatistical Analysis :
 - Descriptive Statistics : Descriptive Statistics: Understanding and summarizing the main features of a dataset, such as mean, median, mode, variance, and standard deviation.

-Hypothesis Testing :
-- Fundamentals : Understand null and alternative hypotheses, significance levels, and p-values.
-                 Familiar with tests like Z-test,t-tests, chi-square tests,pearson,spearman and ANOVA.

 **Hypothesis Testing:**

 - **Fundamentals:** Understand null and alternative hypotheses, significance levels, and p-values.
   Familiar with tests like Z-test, t-tests, chi-square tests, Pearson, Spearman, and ANOVA.

 - **Execution:** Choose appropriate tests based on data type and assumptions.
   Conduct tests and interpret results using statistical tools or software.

 - **Interpretation:** Analyze results, understand confidence intervals, effect sizes, and p-values.
   Recognize Type I and Type II errors.

 - **Practical Application:** Validate assumptions for tests and apply methods to real-world problems.
   Use power analysis and handle multiple comparisons effectively.

 - **Reporting:** Communicate findings clearly and use results for data-driven decisions.